 Deity of Human Origin: Or bearish origin, rather.
-Okku was once a simple (albeit unusually intelligent) bear that attained minor godhood by the virtue of his incredible badassery.
-He would probably rate rank 0 on the divine ranks scale from Faiths & Pantheons.note Rank 0 are extremely minor deities weaker than even demigods like the Red Knight, but still deities.
-Distinct from ordinary mortals, who do not have a divine rank.
+Okku was once a bear of higher-than-usual intelligence, strength and ferocity that attained minor godhood by the virtue of being an exemplar of what it is to be ursine.
+This often occurs with animals of Rashemen.
+He would probably rate rank 0 on the divine ranks scale from Faiths & Pantheons.note Rank 0 are extremely minor deities, weaker than even demigods like the Red Knight.
+They're still distinct from mortals, who don't have a divine rank at all.

-Sour Supporter: He is initially quite skeptical that the Knight Captain can end the Curse without succumbing to it, but do enough good deeds and he'll warm up to you considerably.
+Sour Supporter: He is initially quite skeptical that the Knight Captain can end the Curse without succumbing to it, but prove your willingness to resist the curse and he'll warm up to you considerably.

 One of Many